davidcockbill/habit_calendar/README.md

 ## Backlog

-- Fix long button press (it works, but duration is not as expected)
 - Implement selection button state
 - Persist the current month and day to storage to prevent unnessesary scrolling on power cycle.
 - Build proper hardware